Probabilistic Approach for Detection of High-Frequency Periodic Signals using an Event Camera: Suggested analysis

 \end{rem}

 Notice now that given the information of having $m$ events reported by the pixel, the probability for two adjacent events of the pixel to be close to each other in the appropriate distance is not independent.
 However, for the sake of simplicity we do not take into account this fact.
-Hence, omitting the first event reported by the pixel, the probability of at least $d$ adjacent events out of $M=m-1$ to be close to each other in the appropriate distance can be approximated by
+Hence, the probability of at least $d$ adjacent events out of $M=m-1$ to be close to each other in the appropriate distance can be approximated by

 In the sequent, we use $Q(m,d)$ as an approximation for the desired $\Phi(m,d)$ presented in Equation \ref{eq:Phi}.